This blog may contain affiliate links. Read our disclosure policy for more info.

 Just down the road from the Athabasca Glacier and the Columbia Icefield Discovery Center is the Skywalk.
 The Skywalk is pretty hard to miss considering it is a massive man-made structure that hangs off the edge of a mountain almost like a weightless bridge.
 In fact, this glass-floored structure is believed to be so strong that it would hold the weight of a 747 airplane!

 If you’re afraid of heights you will find it very nerve-wracking walking along the glass floor.
 I’m not afraid of heights, and even I was a little fearful.
 But the views are well worth it, I promise!

-You can book a combined ticket to do both Skywalk and Athabasca Glacier tour in advance online here.
+You can book a combined ticket to do both Skywalk and Athabasca Glacier tour in advance online here for $104 CAD.
 I strongly recommend booking in advance.
 The last time we visited we made the mistake of just booking when we arrived, and we had to wait a few hours until they could get us on a tour!
 It was a huge waste of time, so don’t make the same mistake as us!

 9. Sunwapta Falls